- An API is a set of rules that lets two different software programs talk to each other and share data.

 - Convenience: Features like "Sign in with Google" or "Pay with PayPal" work because of APIs.

-- Integration: Different tools can work together seamlessly — your e-commerce store can connect to a shipping tracker, a payment processor, and an email service all through APIs.
+- Integration: Different tools can plug into each other, so your e-commerce store can connect to a shipping tracker, a payment processor, and an email service all through APIs.

 - Innovation: Startups can build powerful products by combining existing APIs, without needing to build a bank, a map service, or a messaging system from the ground up.